Bob Minoru Akimoto

-Bob Minoru Akimoto was born on December 14, 1925, in Seattle, Washington, to Motokichi George and Niuko May (Yabuta) Akimoto.
-He had one sister.
-His parents arrived in Seattle from Fushiki, Toyama Prefecture in 1918.
-Niuko became a U.S. citizen on December 28, 1953.
+Bob Minoru Akimoto was born on December 14, 1925, in Seattle, Washington, to Motokichi George and Nuiko May (Yabuta) Akimoto.
+He had an older sister, Dorrie Sumi.
+His parents emigrated from Fushiki, Toyama Prefecture, Japan, in 1907 and 1918, respectively.

-Akimoto was released from Minidoka to enlist in the U.S. Army on July 19, 1944.
-He was inducted on August 25 to go to the Army Reception Center at Camp Douglas, Utah.
-His parents were released to return home to Seattle on June 20, 1945.
+Akimoto graduated from Hunt High School in 1944, and then enlisted in the U.S. Army at Pocatello, Idaho, on July 19, 1944.
+He was released from Minidoka on August 25 to go to the Army Reception Center at Camp Douglas, Utah.
+His parents were released on June 20, 1945, to return home to Seattle.
+Nuiko became a U.S. citizen on December 28, 1953.

-For his military service, Private First Class Bob Minoru Akimoto earned the Bronze Star Medal, Good Conduct Medal, European-African-Middle Eastern Campaign Medal, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge and the Distinguished Unit Badge.
+For his military service, Private First Class Bob Minoru Akimoto earned the Bronze Star Medal, Good Conduct Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge and the Distinguished Unit Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other members of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 On August 31, 1958, he married Fusako Uyeda in Tacoma, Washington.
 They raised a son and a daughter and settled in Burien in the greater Seattle area.
-He worked for The Boeing Company and the U.S. Small Business Administration.
-He retired in 1987.
+He worked for The Boeing Company and the U.S. Small Business Administration, and he retired in 1987.

 Bob Minoru Akimoto died on August 7, 2015, in Seattle.
 He was survived by his wife, son, and daughter.
 His memorial service was held at Blaine United Methodist Church in Seattle on August 29 and he was buried at Evergreen Washelli Memorial Park in Seattle.
-A colleague wrote a memory of Bob, “He was always a gentleman, treating everyone with courtesy and respect….
+A colleague wrote a memory of Bob, “He was always a gentleman, treating everyone with courtesy and respect.
 He spoke highly of his wife and children…he had a nice sense of humor and was so pleasant.”

 See the following link for more info: https://www.nvcfoundation.org/newsletter/2015/9/nvc-taps/